nefarious-kitsune/kikipeg/README.md

 ### JavaScript API

-In Node.js, require the WikiPEG parser generator module:
+In Node.js, require the KikiPeg parser generator module:

-    var PEG = require("wikipeg");
+    var PEG = require("kikipeg");

-In browser, include the WikiPEG library in your web page or application using the `<script>` tag.
+In browser, include the KikiPeg library in your web page or application using the `<script>` tag.
 The API will be available in the `PEG` global object.

 To generate a parser, call the `PEG.buildParser` method and pass your grammar as